RubyaAfrin/LogAnomaliesDetectionDL/README.md

 * Download/Clone the repository and run the python file from ' Source code' folder in your local machine.
 OR
 * Use docker to run the scripts by following these steps:
-Step 1: Install [docker desktop] (https://www.docker.com/get-started/) compatible with your machine.
+Step 1: Install [docker desktop](https://www.docker.com/get-started/) compatible with your machine.
 Step 2: Clone the repository of the project.
 Step 3: Open the pc terminal and go tho folder of the cloned repository.
 Step 4: Run this command
-a> docker build --no-cache -t logparsing .
+`docker build --no-cache -t logparsing .
 Step 5: Go to the docker app, select the image tab and find logparsing image and then start it.
 Step 6: Go to containers tab, open terminal from the running container.
 Step 7: Run following commands: